-Microbicides are topical agents that are being tested to help prevent the sexual transmission of HIV.
-Vaginal microbicides are intended as an HIV prevention option for women, especially those who may have trouble negotiating condom use with their sexual partners.
-Rectal microbicides, which could be used by both men and women to reduce the risk of HIV infection during anal sex, are also being developed.
+Microbicides are substances that are being tested to help prevent the sexual transmission of HIV.
+Vaginal microbicides are intended as an HIV prevention option for women that, unlike male condoms, would not require negotiation with a partners.
+Rectal microbicides could be used by both men and women to reduce the risk of HIV infection during anal sex.

-This toolkit provides information about microbicides for health policymakers, program managers, community educators, trainers, advocates and communication specialists.
-Although microbicides are not yet available, this toolkit can help the reader develop implementation strategies once they come to the marketplace.
-This toolkit will be updated continually as the field progresses.
+The toolkit provides information about microbicides and ARV-based HIV prevention for health policymakers, programs managers, community educators, trainers, advocates, and communication specialists.
+The toolkit can help readers prepare for the introduction of microbicides and develop implementation strategies once products come to the marketplace, The toolkit will be updates as the field progresses.

 Are there new resources or topic areas that should be included in this toolkit?
 Share your suggestions, comments, and questions through the feedback form.